-Powered industrial truck (PIT) operators are responsible for ensuring vehicle safety and following all safety requirements.
-Make sure that operators are trained and authorized to operate PITs described in OSHA 1910.178, such as tow motors, fork trucks, platform lift trucks, motorized hand trucks, and other specialized industrial trucks powered by electric motors or internal combustion engines.
-All PIT-related accidents and near misses, including property damage, must be investigated and reported on a PS Form 1769/301.
-Fuel-powered industrial trucks are generally prohibited indoors.
-Consult with your local safety professional before using a fuel-powered industrial truck.
+PIT operators are responsible for ensuring vehicle safety and following all safety requirements.
+Consult the manufacturer's safe operating manual or your local safety professional if you have any questions.
+Make sure that operators are trained and authorized to operate PITs as described in 29 CFR 1910.178.
+PITs include tow motors, fork trucks, tractors, platform lift trucks, motorized hand trucks, and other specialized industrial trucks powered by electric motors.
+Fuel-powered industrial trucks are prohibited for use indoors.
+PITs only operate in facilities with a minimum of eight-foot-wide aisle.
+Supervisors have responsibilities to investigate and report on (PS Form 1769/301, Accident Report) all PIT-related accidents and near misses, including property damage.